Elections in Alaska: Political parties

+There are also several groups seeking recognized party status.
+To be officially recognized, these groups must have at least 5,000 registered voters affiliated with them.

 Lawsuits launched by Joe Vogler and Jim Sykes, among other lawsuits, led the Alaska Legislature to eventually revamp and relax laws pertaining to party status and ballot access.
 The first instance of a minor party gaining recognition came in 1982, when the gubernatorial candidacy of Dick Randolph under the Libertarian Party was successful enough to meet the existing party recognition threshold.
+With the implementation of ranked-choice voting and nonpartisan primaries in the state, recognition no longer provides advantages for ballot access in non-presidential elections.